Why Am I So Hungry All The Time?

 Ghrelin is secreted by the stomach and is responsible for causing feelings of hunger, hanger and “I might die and/or kill someone if I don’t eat.”
 Ghrelin also encourages the body to store fat, particularly around the liver and abdominal area.
 Just what we’re looking for, right?

-Luckily, we can tame hunger by controlling ghrelin levels though food and lifestyle choices.
+Luckily, we can tame hunger by controlling ghrelin levels through food and lifestyle choices.
 Ghrelin is affected not only by what we eat but by everything from stress to sleep, so approaching nutrition from a total wellness perspective can go a long way.

 Again, why am I so hungry all the time?!?